-"Used Mazda 3 Overview And Best Price Strategies!"
+Older Pre-2013 Mazda3 Overview And Best Price Strategies

-Potential used Mazda 3 buyers can use this information to help identify which models may be the best fit as well as how to then purchase the vehicle at the best possible price ... and yes, even at wholesale.
+Potential used Mazda3 buyers can use the information below to help identify which models may be the best fit as well as how to then purchase the vehicle at the best possible price ... and yes, even at wholesale.

-And the accolades that came with its introduction in 2004 were immediate ... and ongoing with later models.
-Edmunds.com consistently gives it both its "Editor's Most Wanted" and "Consumers Most Wanted" awards.
-And Cars.com gives it its "Best Bet" award, just to quickly name a couple.
+The accolades that came with the Mazda3's introduction in 2004 were immediate ... and ongoing with later models.
+Edmunds.com consistently gave it both its "Editor's Most Wanted" and "Consumers Most Wanted" awards.
+And Cars.com gave it its "Best Bet" award, just to quickly name a couple.

-And in addition, Consumer Reviews over at Edmunds give it an rating of a whopping 9.3 out of 10.
-And what says more about a car than the opinions of people who actually own it?
+And in addition, Consumer Reviews over at Edmunds gave them a rating of a whopping 9.3 out of 10.
+And what says more about a car than the opinions of people who actually owned them it?